Cadillac Eldorado: 1990

 A driver-side airbag was introduced as standard equipment, deleting the telescoping steering column but retaining tilt capability.
 Where cruise controls had been previously mounted on the center of the steering wheel, the air bag required a smaller diameter steering wheel, and controls moved to the turn signal lever.
 A Touring Coupe trim level was introduced later in the model year.
 A new multi-point fuel injection replaced the throttle-body style from the MY88, and horsepower increased from 155 to 180, requiring premium fuel.
 The front suspension stabilizer shaft was revised; "Snowflake" alloy wheels were standard, with an optional cast aluminum wheel design, not available with the touring suspension package; and the tire jack received a dedicated carpeted storage compartment in the trunk.

 Interior revisions for 1990 included new molded seat trim panels, front bucket seats featuring additional lateral and lumbar support, French seams, and revised front headrests.
 Full leather upholstery (formerly leather and cloth) became standard on the Biarritz trim level, and the base model lost their seat-back map pockets.
 The optional cellular telephone was no longer available, and the vinyl center armrest was revised.
 The electronic climate control received three automatic and two manual settings.
 The optional leather upholstery package for the base model now included a power passenger seat recliner.
 1990 models incorporated the former "Eldorado option package" as standard equipment, including revised carpeted floor mats, body-color door edge guards, illuminated driver and passenger visor, trunk mat, and an illuminated entry system.
 Previously optional equipment became standard equipment, including the rear window defogger with heated outside mirrors and bodyside accent striping.

 New options included a central-unlocking feature (from the outside door locks, using the key) added to the automatic door locks.
-For model year 1990, the rear deck lid carried a port fuel injection emblem, featured a chrome handle above the license plate opening and rear safety reflectors moved from the bumper onto the panel below the decklid.
+For 1990, the rear deck lid carried a port fuel injection emblem, featured a chrome handle above the license plate opening and rear safety reflectors moved from the bumper onto the panel below the decklid.
 A charcoal-color vinyl strip accented the chrome bumper and bodyside moldings, while the front bumper guards changed from body-color to charcoal.